casper-network/docs/source/docs/casper/dapp-dev-guide/session-code.md

 The `tests` folder contains the code required to test the session code on before it is deployed on the Casper network.

 ## Writing Session Code
-The following steps illustrate the process of writing session code and the important components to include within your session code:
+The following steps illustrate the process of writing session code and the important components to include:

 1. Create a new top level directory that will contain the session code and would also include another folder for tests, which will help us test the functionality of our session code.